Coarchive/code.colegannon.com/HTMPS/dnstls.md

 #How to deobfuscate Dan's Tools Deobfuscation
-Let's put something in to deobfuscate first.
+Let's put something in to obfuscate first.
 ```Javascript
 //Input
 console.log('Hello'+'World');